databases-seroze/kvarkDB/README.md

 // then run the cmake to actuall build the project
 % rm -rf build && cmake -S . -B build
 % cmake --build build
+Note: cmake --build build automatically takes care of rebuilding only the relevant files that have changed
+      post last run

 How to run tests:
 % ./build/*_tests